-Betting lore has the origin of proposition wagering tracing back to Major League Baseball in the late 1800’s while the William Hill group is often credited with offering the first “legal” prop betting option.
-Back in the 1960’s, punter David Threlfal convinced the famous UK bookmaker that they should give him odds on a whether a man would walk on the moon before January 1, 1970.
-When Neil Armstrong took one small step for man; one giant leap for mankind, on July 20, 1969, Threlfal cashed in with outer space odds of 1000/1.
+Betting lore has the origin of proposition wagering tracing back to Major League Baseball in the late 1800s while the William Hill group is often credited with offering the first “legal” prop betting option.
+Back in the 1960s, punter David Threlfall convinced the famous UK bookmaker that they should give him odds on whether a man would walk on the moon before January 1, 1970.
+When Neil Armstrong took one small step for man; one giant leap for mankind, on July 20, 1969, Threlfall cashed in with outer space odds of 1000/1.

 Tips on Betting NFL Player Props

 Successfully navigating the basic NFL player props, such as Super Bowl MVP or the first player to score, plus the team props, as well as the sport cross-over and entertainment prop offerings, can be a hectic experience.
 Hundreds of NFL player props are offered throughout the season and the numbers ramp up considerably on Super Bowl Sunday.
 For that reason, our expert handicapping crew offers the following tips and advice.